rakutentech/ios-sdkutils/README.md

 This module supports iOS 12.0 and above.
 It has been tested with iOS 12.0 and above.
 This module also supports watchOS 6.0 and above, and it's compatible with extensions.
+This module also supports macOS 11.0 and above.

 # **Requirements**